 A landlord operations checklist is important because it saves time and money by having all bank accounts and operational procedures set up before renting out the property.
-Items on the checklist include such things as setting up a P.O Box, bank account, as well as a dedicated cell phone.
+Items on the checklist include such things as setting up a post office box and bank account as well as a dedicated cellphone.

 1. Choose a Business Structure

-Choosing a business structure is important so you protect and keep separate your personal assets and business assets, which decreases your liability.
-The most common entity for landlords is an LLC.
+Choosing a business structure is important, so you protect and keep separate your personal assets and business assets, which decreases your liability.
+The most common entity for landlords is a limited liability company (LLC).

 4. Have Dedicated Bank Accounts

-Set up at least 2 dedicated bank accounts, to begin with.
+Set up at least two dedicated bank accounts to begin with.
 One account will be solely for security deposits.
-It will keep them separate from other monies, which is required in some states, and if not required, is a good idea to make accounting for the money easier.
+It will keep them separate from other monies, which is required in some states and, if not required, is a good idea to make accounting for the money easier.
 The second business account will be where your rents are deposited and where your expenses are withdrawn from.